CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 1925 Amendment to Federal Corrupt Served as the basic campaign finance act until 1971.
 Act was devoid of

 Practices Act any enforcement procedures.
-Strengthened the disclosure requirements
+Strengthen the disclosure requirements

 1935 Hatch Act Congress prohibited contributions to federal candidates from federal

-1936 Labor Contributions to Campaigns CIO president John L. Lewis contributes $500,000 to the Democratic
+1936 Labor Contributions to CIO president John L. Lewis contributes $500,000 to the Democratic

-1943 Smith-Connally Act Prohibited Labor Unions from directly contributing money to federal
+1943 Smith-Connally Act Prohibited Labor Unions drom directly contributing money to federal

 candidates.

-1944 CIO is first PAC In response to the Smith-Connally Act the CIO formed the first Political
+1944 CIO first PAC In response to the Smith-Connally Act the CIO formed the first Political

-Action Committee (PAC) funded through voluntary contributions and not
+Action committee (PAC) funded through voluntary contributions and

 1947 Taft-Hartley Act Permanent ban on contributions to federal candidates from unions,